 The use of smudge sticks – like incense – is as an entirely spiritual undertaking – which to be honest is probably why I had never really known anything about them – I mean I am just getting used to essential oils, why would I know what a smudge stick was?
 I had seen the Balinese use incense in their stores at the beginning of the day but that was about it.
 Anyway, as above, smudge sticks are used in many rituals and ceremonies for the following purposes:

 - Purification ceremonies

 - Spiritual cleansing

 - Calming/stress relief

-Why were we using a smudge stick?
+Why were we using a White Sage Smudge Sticks?